Gov. Inslee will require Washington businesses to turn away customers without coronavirus facial coverings

 Inslee on Thursday relaxed on a set of restrictions for three hard-hit counties that have been stuck in the first — and most restrictive — phase of the four-part plan.

-State officials will work with Benton, Franklin and Yakima counties to move them to a modified phase one — currently the status of King County — to let some activities resume.
+State officials will work with Benton, Franklin and Yakima counties to move them to a modified phase one to let some activities resume.
 That move is intended to keep residents there from going to other counties for services, and comes as more people in the region begin to wear facial coverings.